Ricks-Lab/gpu-utils/docs/USER_GUIDE.md

 implemented over time that span many releases of the kernel, so your experience in using these utilities with older kernels might not be ideal.

 To use any of these utilities, you must have the *amdgpu* open source driver package installed, either the All-Open stack or Pro stack.
-You can check with the following command:
+Components of *amdgpu* are also installed when *ROCm* is installed.
+You can check with the following commands:
 ```
 dpkg -l 'amdgpu*'
+dpkg -l 'rocm*'
 ```

 You also must set your Linux machine to boot with the feature mask set to support the functionality